MaxMLang/cuda-gis-smoothing/README.md

 ## What this does

 - Smooths noisy NDVI satellite data from Uganda using hex grids
-- Compares CPU vs GPU (up to 154x faster!)
+- Compares CPU vs GPU (up to 70x faster!)
 - Shows how I went from basic to optimized CUDA
 - Tries different memory tricks

 ## Dataset

-- 74,811 hexagons from Uganda (3 districts)
+- 500,104 hexagons from Kampala, Uganda (500k+ points)
-- Avg 2.75 neighbors per hex (max 6)
+- Avg 5.99 neighbors per hex (max 6)
 - Goal: smooth NDVI using neighbors
 - Problem: neighbors are all over memory